Meadowlarke/Bibliography/Porter2016.md

 -: Glenn Gould.

 197: *NPR* taking inspiration from Glenn Gould and making use of cross-talk.

--: The "Cross talk" style of *All Things Considered* where two voices are layered onto one another was inspired by Glenn Gould's "contrapuntal storytelling" in *The Solitude Trilogy.*

 ## Experimental Storytellers: Joe Frank and Ken Nordine.